 QB Trey Fisher Signs With UT Martin

-Alongside UT Martin, Trey Martin also received interest from Samford, according to 247Sports.
+Alongside UT Martin, Trey Martin, the son of Texas A&M coach Jimbo Fisher, also received interest from Samford, according to 247Sports.
 It’s unclear whether or not he had a walk-on spot available with the Texas A&M Aggies or Florida State Seminoles.